daninsky1/inkbreaker/README.md

 Compile: `make -f make/Makefile`

 Todo:
-* Make a Object in which all kinds of drawable shape and form will inherited.
-* Make a tree structure where Objects will be stored.
+* Make a tree data structore to store the shapes.
+* Make the persistence system with ORM.
+* Remake the draw shape system.